LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/OT_System_Attack_Case_Study/PowerGrid_FDI/PowerGrid_FDI_CaseStudy.md

 | Level 2 Step-Down Transformer (Smart Home) Voltage     | 8                    | `0x00000008` | 4          | Int       |
 | Level 2 Step-Down Transformer (Smart Home) Current     | 8                    | `0x00000008` | 6          | Int       |

-These configurations ensure that the RTU correctly interprets and processes the data from the MUs, enabling efficient monitoring and control of power distribution across various systems.
-The attacker will use the above 2 functions as the vulnerable points then try to use the error data to overwrite the data saved in the related memory address to trigger the  transformers' voltage limitation feature.
+Mapping to the two critical components we introduced in the beginning of this section, The attacker exploits the following vulnerabilities:

+- **Memory Data Manipulation**: Using an FDI attack, the attacker injects erroneous voltage and current data into specific memory addresses within the RTU.
+- **Triggering System Protection Mechanisms**: The erroneous data activates the transformer’s voltage limitation feature, leading to a shutdown of energy flow to the railway system.

 #### Attack Path Introduction

-The process consists of 7 steps, as illustrated in the attack path diagram below.
+The FDI OT Attack  process consists of 7 steps, as illustrated in the attack path diagram below.

 ![](img/s_07.png)

+` Figure-06: Detailed OT Attack path diagram, version v_0.1.4 (2025)`

 - **Step-01** : After successfully infiltrating the OT production network, the red team attacker discovers that the RTU can accept memory value modification commands via the `Siemens-S7Comm` protocol.
 The attacker then creates an S7Comm client program to continuously inject a high voltage value (100kV) into a specific RTU address which store the measured transformer's output voltage to the railway system, overriding the legitimate readings from the railway transformer’s metering unit.
 - **Step-02** : The **Power Grid HMI** regularly reads data from the RTU.
 Each reading has an acceptable range, and if a value falls outside this range, the HMI will interpret it as an incorrect reading or a system error.